Beishenalievv/bakbergen.github.io/README.md

 # Book Landing Page Template
-The Book Landing Page Template by BostonianAdam is a free HTML5/Bootstrap 4 template for everyone.
+The Book Landing Page Template by Bakbergen Beishenaliev is a free HTML5/Bootstrap 5 template for everyone.

 ## Demo
 https://bakbergen.github.io/